Dispatch's Second Chance (and The Game Awards Predictions)

 But like, it's really,

-it's genuinely, it has really given the game a shot in the arm.
-And we've been playing a lot of it.
+it's genuinely, it has really given the game a shot in the arm, and we've been playing a lot of it.
+We're now playing through insane mode together, which is probably too punishing to be enjoyable.

-big, big ups to the beam for releasing DLC for this, I think, 17-year-old video game
+big, big ups to the Beam for releasing DLC for this, I think, 17-year-old video game

 that is